Distance Learning for the Incarcerated Student

 If a student is incarcerated out-of-state or at a federal facility, tuition and fees must be paid according to the rules at the student’s facility.
 If a family member or outside party is paying the educational costs on behalf of the student, it may be paid by cash, check, money order, Visa, Mastercard, Discover, or American Express.
 Payments can be made by calling Incarcerated Re-Entry at (instate) 480-517-8345, (out-of-state) 877-517-8345.

-All students are required to complete an approved MCCCD placement test (ASSET) when the following conditions apply:
+All students are required to complete an approved MCCCD placement test (ACCUPLACER) when the following conditions apply:

 - The student is taking his or her first college credit English, reading and/or math course, or any college course for which English, reading or math is a prerequisite.